 - Urban Design Department Code: 99

 Foreign applicants who have baccalaureate degrees from educational institutions at which instruction was in English must take the GRE rather than the TOEFL.
-Contact the UC Berkeley Graduate Admissions Office by phone at (510) 642-7405 or email at firstname.lastname@example.org regarding questions.
+Contact the UC Berkeley Graduate Admissions Office with any questions.

-- Is there a minimum required GPA, or GRE or TOEFL score?
+- Is there a minimum required grade-point average, or GRE or TOEFL score?

 The University requires a minimum grade-point average (GPA) of 3.0, B, or equivalent.
 You may use our GPA calculator to determine your GPA.
-Students who attended a U.S. institution: GPA calculations are based on coursework taken after the first two years of undergraduate studies.
-Students who attended an international institution: GPA calculations are based on all undergraduate coursework taken.
+Note to students who attended a U.S. institution: GPA calculations are based on coursework taken after the first two years of undergraduate study.
+Note to students who attended an international institution: GPA calculations are based on all undergraduate coursework taken.

 There is no minimum required score for the Graduate Record Examination (GRE).
 GRE test scores are good for five years.
 The minimum required scores for the Test of English as a Foreign Language (TOEFL) are 570 for the paper-based test, 230 for the computer-based test, and 68 for the iBT (internet-based test).
 TOEFL test scores are good for two years.
 Please note that test scores are just one component of review when deciding admissions.

-- How much weight do you give to the GRE scores and undergraduate GPAs?
+- How much weight do you give to the GRE scores and undergraduate GPA?

-GRE scores and undergraduate GPAs are only one part of your application.
-Admission to our graduate programs is highly competitive, and we receive more qualified applicants than we are able to admit.
-The scores alone do not give the admissions committee a clear picture of any one applicant.
-It is most important that you take the time to draft an excellent statement of purpose that allows the committee to get to know you and your goals, and that you select your recommenders carefully.
+Your GRE scores and undergraduate GPA constitute only a part of your application.
+These measures alone do not give the admissions committee a clear picture of you as an applicant.
+It is most important that you therefore take the time to draft an excellent Statement of Purpose that allows the committee to get to know you and your goals, and that you select your recommenders carefully.